Alimony Attorney in Lake County

 An award of durational or permanent alimony terminates upon the death of either party or the remarriage of the party receiving alimony.
 In some instances, alimony modifications may be available upon a showing of a substantial change in circumstances for either party.
 However, bridge-the-gap alimony is not modifiable in amount or duration.

-What Factors Does The Court Consider When Establishing An Alimony Order?
+Factors the Court Considers When Establishing Alimony

 Once the court determines that one party is in need of alimony after divorce proceedings and the other party has the ability to pay, the court considers: